benjaminion/upgrading-ethereum-book/src/book.md

 `BeaconBlock`s are signed by the block proposer and unwrapped for block processing.

 This signature is what makes proposing a block "accountable".
-If two correctly signed conflicting blocks turn up, the signatures guarantee that the same proposer produced them both, and is thus subject to being slashed.
+If two correctly signed conflicting blocks turn up, the signatures guarantee that the same proposer produced them both, and is therefore subject to being slashed.
 This is also why stakers need to closely guard their signing keys.

 #### `SignedBeaconBlockHeader`